Cabinet likely to consider IDBI Bank privatisation next week

-New Delhi, March 30 (IANS) As the government's new disinvestment policy moves ahead, the Union Cabinet is likely to consider the privatisation of IDBI Bank in its meeting next week, sources said on Tuesday.
+New Delhi: As the government's new disinvestment policy moves ahead, the Union Cabinet is likely to consider the privatisation of IDBI Bank in its meeting next week, sources said on Tuesday.

 The LIC-owned IDBI Bank would be the first-ever public sector bank to be put on the block.